Novel Coronavirus (COVID-19)

 Who should NOT get the vaccine?

-You should not get the Pfizer-BioNTech or Moderna COVID-19 Vaccine if you
+You should not get a vaccine if you

-Can I get the vaccine if I’m pregnant?
+Can I get a vaccine if I’m pregnant?

-None of the clinical trials involved pregnant women, so it’s recommended that you discuss the vaccine with your healthcare provider.
+None of the original clinical trials involved pregnant women, so it’s recommended that you discuss the vaccine with your healthcare provider.
+However, the American College of Obstetricians & Gynecologists (ACOG) recommends that COVID-19 vaccines should not be withheld from pregnant individuals and COVID-19 vaccines should be offered to lactating individuals similar to non-lactating individuals.

 Tell your vaccination provider about ANY medical conditions you might have, including: